cuttingsoup/react-native-firebase-local-cache/README.md

 There are some subtle differences between this implementation and the Firebase one that should be noted:

+* Data is cached based on the `database.Reference`, as a result if there are two listeners for the same reference, they will overwrite each other's cache - it is recommended that a general processing callback be used, then the required data be extracted on the processedCallback.
 * The only valid `eventType` value is `'value'`.
 Note that the module should pass everything through to the native method, but no data will be cached.
 * The Firebase `database.Reference.on(...)` method returns the provided callback function unmodified.
 In this module a Promise is returned that is resolved after cached data has been loaded, the callback has been called, and the native listener has been started.
 * If passing a context, either do so as the 5th parameter (if no cancelCallback is defined), or as the 6th parameter (if a cancelCallback is defined).
 I.e. don't pass a null or undefined cancelCallback, either omit it completely or put in something valid.